curl/everything-curl/libcurl-http-download.md

 The GET method is the default method libcurl uses when a HTTP URL is requested and no particular other method is asked for.
-It asks the server for a particular resource - the standard HTTP download request.
+It asks the server for a particular resource—the standard HTTP download request:

     easy = curl_easy_init();
     curl_easy_setopt(easy, CURLOPT_URL, "http://example.com/");